How Can I Find Resources For Refractory Depression?

 Takeaway

 Experiencing treatment-resistant depression can be difficult, potentially leading to complex feelings and exacerbating other mental health concerns.
 Often, managing this form of depression requires developing a new approach, which may include seeing a specialist, modifying medications, and participating in psychotherapy.
 If you’d like to address the emotional challenges of refractory depression or receive insights into your symptoms, consider utilizing an online therapy platform.
-You deserve support and guidance as you take the next steps on your mental health journey.
+With BetterHelp, you can be matched with a licensed therapist who knows how to treat depression in various ways.
+Take the first step toward getting support with refractory depression and reach out to BetterHelp today.

 Depression is treatable, and you're not alone